Maguiresbridge

 Maguiresbridge is a small village in County Fermanagh, Northern Ireland.
 The village is named after the bridge over the Colebrooke River, first built by the local Maguire family about 1760.
 The nearest town is Lisnaskea, 3 mi to the south.
 Enniskillen is 8 mi to the west.

 History

 Old railway

-At the beginning of the 20th century, Maguiresbridge was served by four railways which stretched throughout Ulster.
-At that time, Maguiresbridge and Clones were two of the major junctions from Derry, Omagh, and Belfast into north Leinster, in particular, the major market towns of Athlone, Cavan, and Mullingar via the Inney junction.
-This back-bone rail infrastructure was administered by the Midland Great Western Railway which also linked to other major towns: namely, Sligo, Tullamore, via Clara, cities such as Dublin, Limerick, and other market towns on the south coast.
+At the beginning of the 20th century Maguiresbridge was a major railway junction linking Derry, Omagh, and Belfast to north Leinster.

 Maguiresbridge railway station on the Great Northern Railway opened on 1 March 1859 and was shut on 1 October 1957.
 The station serving as the western terminus of the narrow gauge Clogher Valley Railway opened on 2 May 1887 and was shut on 1 January 1942.

 The Troubles

 On 17 November 1981 Albert Beacom, a Corporal in the Ulster Defence Regiment, was shot dead by the Provisional Irish Republican Army while working on his farm outside Maguiresbridge.

 On 11 February 1986 an off-duty member of the Royal Ulster Constabulary, Derek Breen (29), was shot dead by the Provisional Irish Republican Army in the Talk of the Town Bar (now the Coach Inn).
 During the same incident John McCabe (25), who was working as a barman there, was caught in the gunfire and died on scene.